mrmango1/mrmango1/README.md

 ## <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30px"> Hi I'm Anderson! <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 I'm Anderson Grefa, a passionate self-taught developer from Ecuador.
 My passion for software lies in the infinite possibilities that stem from it and how a good idea can generate great solutions that make people's lives easier.
 I take great care in the user experience, architecture, and code quality of the things I build.
-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 ```python